cmsc330fall23/cmsc330fall23/projects/project0.md

 ### Windows VSCode setup

-It is reccomended to use Vscode on windows because of its integration with WSL.
-With the wsl extension, you can open a WSL terminal within VSCode.
+It is recommended to use Vscode on Windows because of its integration with WSL.
+With the WSL extension, you can open a WSL terminal within VSCode.
 1. Install the WSL extension in VSCode
 2. Click the >< icon labeled `Open a remote window` located in the very bottom left corner of the screen.
 3. Select "Connect to WSL" - Now VSCode will be loaded within wsl, it will now be using the linux filesystem and terminal.
 4. Use `` ctrl + ` `` to open a terminal.
-5. create a directory for your 330 projects
+5. Create a directory for your 330 projects
-6. clone project 0 into that directory
+6. Clone project 0 into that directory

 For future projects you will select `open folder` to open the linux folder containing the project and edit the files, while using the wsl terminal for compilation, testing, and submitting.